Moraine Lake Canoe Rental: Everything You Need to Know

 • All canoe rental operators provide life jackets so make sure to take advantage.
 A fall into this water will surely shock you and you may not be able to swim as well as you are used to under such extreme temperatures.

-Can You Bring Your Own Canoe Or Kayak on Moraine Lake?
+Can You Bring Your Own Canoe Or Kayak to Moraine Lake?

 Moraine Lake

 Yes, you can bring your own canoe or kayak to Moraine Lake or any body of water within Banff National Park.
-As stated earlier there is no public boat launch at Moraine Lake which means you’ll have to carry your canoe from the public parking lot.
-That is if you can get a parking spot as they fill up fast in the summer months.
+As stated earlier there is no public boat launch at Moraine Lake which means you’ll have to carry your watercraft from the public parking lot, and that’s after working out the logistics to get it on a shuttle to Moraine Lake.

 We love to go for a SUP on the lake by arriving early in the morning for a Moraine Lake hike and then relaxing on the water in the afternoon.
-However, we’ve been able to get a parking spot and get out own canoe in the water occasionally too, typically in the late evening in the summer.
+However, in the past, we’ve been able to get a parking spot and get our own canoe in the water occasionally too, typically in the late evening in the summer.
 All the photos from this post are with our personal canoe!

 Should You Canoe on Moraine Lake or Lake Louise?

 Of course, canoeing on both lakes is ideal!
 Though we know that not everyone has the time or budget to canoe on both lakes.
-We have canoed on both Lake Louise and Moraine Lake and have no preference over the other.
+We have canoed on both Lake Louise, Emerald Lake, and Moraine Lake and have no preference over the other.

-They are both fantastic places to take in from the water.
-Because of parking restrictions at Moraine Lake, I would say that canoeing on Moraine Lake sees fewer people.
+They are all fantastic places to take in from the water.
+Because of parking restrictions at Moraine Lake, I would say that canoeing on Moraine Lake sees far fewer people.

 Other Places to Rent a Canoe in Banff